Danny Romero (singer)

-Daniel Ramírez Romero ([daˈnjel raˈmiɾes roˈmeɾo]; born 21 May 1995), known professionally as Danny Romero, is a Spanish singer, songwriter, and producer.
-Born in Las Palmas de Gran Canaria, Canary Islands, Spain.
-He began his career as a DJ after releasing "Agáchate" in 2012, his first single and one of his greatest successes, which reached number 42 on Spanish music charts.
+Daniel Ramírez Romero ([daˈnjel raˈmiɾes roˈmeɾo]; born 21 May 1995), known professionally as Danny Romero, is a singer, disc jockey, composer and producer.
+Born in Las Palmas de Gran Canaria, Canary Islands.
+He began his career as a disc jockey after releasing "Agáchate" in 2012, his first single and one of his greatest successes, which reached number 42 on Spanish music charts.
 A year later, he had his first top 20 hit single "Motívate".
 His first album 11:11 was released in 2018.

+Style of Music

 Romero's musical style has been described as always with Latin dance music as a reference, but it is different and unpredictable, ranging from Latin house to urban sounds, such as reggaeton and hip hop.

 Career

 At the age of 10, a serious traffic accident forced Romero to spend almost 10 months of immobilisation at home, at which point he discovered the music production of his older brother's group.
 With him Romero began to experiment, to create his own music in his free time.
 At the age of 15, as a preferential cadet in the team of Puertos Las Palmas (being champion in Canary Islands and second in Spain), he had to choose between football and music.